per1234/esparto/README.md

 * [Appendices](../master/README.md#appendices)
 ***
 # Introduction
 Esparto has also been described as a "sort of RTOS" for ESP8266 - while it is true that its most important feature is the synchronous task queue into which all asynchronous events are serialised..."RTOS" is way too grand a title!
-It's an MQTT client, a replacement firmware creator, a web UI to view pin activity in near real-time, and a self-learning resource with 46 example programs, graded from very basic right through to fiendishly complex.
+It's an MQTT client, a replacement firmware creator, a web UI to view pin activity in near real-time, and a self-learning resource with 47 example sketches, graded from very basic beginner level right through to boffin / guru.

 It makes short work of creating anything from a simple "blinky" to drop-in firmware for e.g. SONOFF switches.
 "Out of the box" it allows control via: